lichtner/laravel-mock-api/README.md

 MOCK_API=true
 ```

-From that moment all external resources will return the last saved successful responses.

 You can set `MOCK_API=true` immediately after installation.
 From that moment all external resources will return the last saved successful responses.

 If you try to request resource which has not been saved yet, first a real request is made and saved in mock api tables, and then returned.